Why you can trust TechRadar

 If you're reading this review, chances are you're wondering whether the iPhone 7 is worth buying.
 It's no longer the latest and greatest from Apple - you'll want the iPhone XS, XS Max and iPhone XR - but the iPhone 7 is still a solid smartphone with a now lower price tag.

-Having used it for a few weeks, it's been a pretty static Apple experience: there's very little that goes wrong after a longer-term test, unlike some Android phones, and everything is largely where it's supposed to be still.
+Having used the iPhone 7 for many weeks, it's been a pretty static Apple experience: there's very little that goes wrong after a longer-term test, unlike some Android phones, and everything is largely where it's supposed to be still.

-Let's face it, Apple knows how to make great phones, and the foundations of the iPhone are excellent – that's why so many millions are instantly sold each year – so it comes down to whether you want to buy the new iPhone, or can get most of the same benefits by paying a bit less.
+Let's face it, Apple knows how to make great phones, and the foundations of the iPhone are excellent – that's why so many millions are instantly sold each year – so it comes down to whether you want to buy the newer model, or can get most of the same benefits by paying a bit less.

 The biggest updates to hook onto are the fact the iPhone 7 is water-resistant and has more powerful dual speakers for showing off videos to friends.
 These are good upgrades, but don't seem to be enough to entice people we've spoken to.

 The brighter and more colorful screen, the more powerful innards, the slightly larger battery and the upgraded camera feel more like the kind of changes we get on the S variants of the iPhone, not a new-numbered model.

 It's hugely disappointing that only the iPhone 7 Plus got the dual-camera array, as being able to use optical zoom, create DSLR-esque effects and get improved snaps all round would have been a real reason to entice people to move to the latest iPhone.

 The upgrades to the internal memory are thoroughly welcome though, with the doubling of the capacity for the same price (or a touch more in the UK as exchange rates fluctuate), a move we've been begging Apple to make for a long time.